MIT recurring payments

 How to disable a token

-If you don't want to use a token for payments anymore (e.g. a user disabled recurring payments), send a request recurrent/disable
+If you don't want to use a token for payments anymore (e.g. a user disabled recurring payments), send a recurrent/disable

 In response, you will receive recurrent